 Clinical Trials Led by David R. Jones

 - A Phase II Study of Preoperative Nivolumab Immunotherapy to Treat Operable Non-Small Cell Lung Cancer

 - A Phase III Study Comparing Different Types of Surgery to Treat Patients with Stage IA Non-Small Cell Lung Cancer

 - A Phase III Study of Crizotinib Given After Surgery for Early-Stage ALK-Positive Non-Small Cell Lung Cancer

 - A Phase III Study of Erlotinib Given After Surgery for Early-Stage EGFR-Positive Non-Small Cell Lung Cancer

 - A Prospective Clinical Trial to Evaluate Mesothelin as a Biomarker for the Clinical Management of Esophageal Cancer

-- A Study to Evaluate Mediators of Sensitivity and Resistance to Nivolumab in Patients with Advanced Non-Small Cell Lung Cancer
+- An Exploratory Study to Evaluate the Mediators of Sensitivity and Resistance to Nivolumab plus Ipilimumab Immunotherapy in Patients with Advanced Non-Small Cell Lung Cancer